 Example Names: Atat Trumpry, Bior Groke, Cua Grubble, Cul Hum, Drang Huggle, Eb Mug, Griat Fidge, Lev Durgon, Luac Lanspred, Mad Mumpsim, Ondin Quagswag, Ovak Rawgabbit, Salla Zwodder, Steym Snolly, Tella Snottor

-- Hardy: The henwen gain a +4 bonus versus the negative effects of poisons and diseases.
+- Hardy: The henwen gain a bonus die against all poisons and diseases.

 - Contaminated: The henwen often grow up in waste, pollution and radioactive materials which has caused widespread mutations in their population, but they’ve adapted.
-They can have up to 4 more points worth of Defects and Mutations when selecting Mutations.
+They have an additional 1 Tolerance for Biotech as a result.

-- Socialist Upbringing: The henwen may not select the Windfall Heroic Package.
+- Socialist Upbringing: The henwen may not start with the Resources background.

 Historically, the henwen have been primarily polygynous — a single man would marry multiple women, but monogamy was not uncommon.
 Curiously, their society has been largely patrilineal, but matriarchal.
 Young women often lived in groups called sounders, comprised of their female relatives and several adopted women.
 Sounders made up the basic building block of henwen society, while men were often solitary bachelors.
 During a rutting, popular sounders would hold competitions for men to compete for the hand of one or more of the women.
 The more successful the man, the more likely the sounder is to welcome him.
 Casanovas would often try to skirt the rules of the tournament and sneak away with a paramour, though even this was usually consensual.